Researchers Catch Microsoft Zero-Day Used To Install Government Spyware - Slashdot

 ..."to governments around the world"...
 (Score:2)

-Purpose of using Zero Day moniker?
-(Score:1)
+Re: Purpose of using Zero Day moniker?
+(Score:4, Informative)

+Also, if MS put out a patch today then it wasn't a zero day until today.

+Zero day = the manufacturer doesn't know about it at all.
+Not how many days has a patch been available.

 Re: (Score:2)

+It used to be that when a Linux developer found a security hole its presence, proof of concept script and patch would be announced and posted the same day the hole was discovered.
+I.E., "Zero Days" between discovery, announcement and patch.
+The Linux user could confirm their installation weakness, or not, by running the proof of concept script.

+Microsoft destroyed that meaning in its ecosystem by threatening whitehats with lawsuits of they revealed the holes they discovered in Microsoft software to anyon

-NORTH KOREA or THE NSA (Score:1)
+NORTH KOREA or THE NSA (Score:5, Insightful)

 Who has caused the most damage for American citizens?